Skip to main content

 What They Do For You

 Pretty much anything!
-If you're struggling to find somewhere to live the Accommodation Advisory Service will help you out; if you or your class are having trouble academically, the Education Officer can help; if you've accidentally spent the money you need to pay your gas bill, go talk to the Welfare Officer; if you're interested in student activism you can get involved in the campaigns; and let's not forget the biggest nights out of the year with Trinity Ents!
-The SU also advocate on your behalf to College to make sure that the student voice is heard.
+If you're struggling to find somewhere to live, the Union's Accommodation Advisory Service can give you guidance; if you or your classmates are having trouble academically, the Education Officer can help; if you don't have the money you need to pay an urgent bill, go talk to the Welfare and Equality Officer; if you're interested in student activism, you can get involved in campaigns; and let's not forget the biggest nights out of the year with Trinity Ents!
+The SU also advocate on your behalf within College and beyond to make sure that the student voice is heard on issues that matter to you.

 Campaigns

-The SU run and are involved in a lot of campaigns, from fees and funding to mental health.
+The SU run and are involved in a lot of campaigns, addressing issues from fees and funding to mental health.
 Have a look at the President's webpages and get involved!
-You can canvas, march, make posters, raise awareness and, of course, make some like-minded friends.
+You can canvas, march, make posters, raise awareness, and - of course - make some like-minded friends in the process.

 Accommodation Advisory Service